rameerez/profitable/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+## TODO
+- [ ] Support other currencies other than USD
+- [ ] Support for multiple plans (churn by plan, MRR by plan, etc)
+- [ ] Make sure other payment processors other than Stripe work as intended
+- [ ] account for subscription upgrades/downgrades within a period

 ## Contributing